Supporting the mental health of ambulance first responders

 Different people need different inputs, supports and interventions at different times.

 Recognising and responding to our employees’ mental health needs happens on a multitude of levels – different people need different inputs, supports and interventions at different times.
-At the Trust level, occupational health and are available.with a specific mental health focus consider how employees can support themselves and their colleagues in being tuned in and responsive to their and others’ mental health needs.
+At the Trust level, occupational health and employee assistance programmes are available.with a specific mental health focus consider how employees can support themselves and their colleagues in being tuned in and responsive to their and others’ mental health needs.
 Campaigns such as ‘RUOK?’ have been rolled out at the organisational level, for example, in ambulance services in Scotland and London.

 And at the national level, the ambulance workforce pages, developed by ambulance service representatives withand Unison, offer a resource for organisations and employees alike.
 Areas included are: engagement; tackling bullying; training for line managers focusing on supportive leadership and management behaviours; and a free digital mental wellness resource designed for the sector.